Msalazar2/my_notes/notes.md

 git restore --staged to place files back to untrack list gitignore hides files from untracked options
 This is a repository for my notes

+SQL is a language
+MySQL is a RDBMS
+MySQL Workbench is a GUI/database client for MySQL MySQL consists of tables made up of columns and rows Data types include: numeric (int,floats,decimal), unasigned, boolean (0==False,1==True), str (char,varchar,text), date, time, datetime, null